DuttaArjun/Market-Mix-Modelling/Marketing_Mix_Modelling_analysis.md

 20 September 2018

-In this statistical analysis I fitted a multivariate regression model on simulations of Sales and marketing series data (i.e. Advertising, Distribution, Pricing) to estimate the impact of various marketing tactics on sales and then forecast the impact of future sets of tactics.
+In this statistical analysis I fitted a multiple regression model on simulations of Sales and marketing series data (i.e. Advertising, Distribution, Pricing) to estimate the impact of various marketing tactics on sales and then forecast the impact of future sets of tactics.

 The initial discovery of relationships is done with a training set while a test set is used for evaluating whether the discovered relationships hold.